How to Climb Mt Elbrus in Russia; Step by Step Guide & My Experience

 DAY 4: Hike and carry gear to 3800 m high camp.
 Head back to basecamp and sleep at base camp.

-DAY 6: Acclimatization hike to the Lenz Rocks (4800 m), sleep at high camp.
+DAY 6: Acclimatization hike to the Lenz Rocks (4800 m), back to sleep at high camp.

 DAY 7: Acclimatization day, sleep at high camp.